 - Is a general partner, executive officer, director or a related combination thereof for the issuer of a security being offered or sold.

-Certain entities may also qualify as accredited investors, such as qualifying banks, trusts, brokerage firms, employer-sponsored retirement plans, and Registered Investment Adviser (RIA) firms.
+Certain entities may also qualify as accredited investors, including qualifying banks, trusts, brokerage firms, employer-sponsored retirement plans, and Registered Investment Adviser (RIA) firms.

 Why do we need accredited investors?